MicrosoftDocs/azure-docs/articles/communication-services/concepts/voice-video-calling/call-automation-apis.md

 ms.service: azure-communication-services
 ---
 # Call Automation APIs overview
 Call Automation APIs enable organizations to connect with their customers or employees at scale through automated business logic.
-You can use these APIs to create automated outbound reminder calls for appointments or to provide proactive notifications for events like power outages or wildfires.
-Applications added to a call can monitor updates as participants join or leave, allowing you to implement rich reporting and logging capabilities.
+You can use these APIs to create automated outbound reminder calls for appointments or to provide notifications for events like power outages or wildfires.
+Applications added to a call can monitor updates as participants join or leave, allowing you to implement reporting and logging.

 ![in and out-of-call apps](../media/call-automation-apps.png)

 Call Automation APIs are provided for both in-call (application-participant or app-participant) actions, and out-of-call actions.
 Two key differences between these sets of APIs are:
-1. In-call APIs require that an application first join the call as a participant.
+1. In-call APIs require that an application joins the call as a participant.
 App-participants are billed at [standard PSTN and VoIP rates](https://azure.microsoft.com/en-in/pricing/details/communication-services/).
 2. In-call APIs use the `callConnectionId` associated with app-participant, while Out-of-Call APIs use the `serverCallId` associated with the call instance.

 ## Use cases